kangkot/elasticsearch-aggregation-geoclustering/README.md

 ================================================

-The geoclutering aggregation plugin adds the possibility to aggregate Geo Points in geographical clusters.
+The geoclustering aggregation plugin adds the possibility to aggregate Geo Points in geographical clusters.

 This is a bucket aggregation.